Mindset & Attitude: Talent is Overrated

 But I cringe every time I hear the word “talent” used as a label.
 Because doing so can do great harm in many ways.
 Two ways come immediately to mind: First, labeling someone as “talented” risks discounting their hard-won accomplishments.
 And second, labelling someone as “untalented” risks inviting them to quit before even trying.

-And there is a widespread belief that there are a rare few individuals who “have it” and a vast majority of ordinary people who “don’t”.
+And there is a widespread belief that there are an exceptional few who “have it” and a vast majority of ordinary people who “don’t”.
 Those who are deemed to “have it” are considered special, fundamentally different from the rest.
 They are called “gifted”, “talented”, “geniuses”, “naturals”.
-What are we mere mortals, those of us without exceptional IQs, perfect pitch, photographic memories, exquisite hand-eye coordination, and no fear of being on stage supposed to do?
+What are we mere mortals, those of us without sky-high IQs, perfect pitch, photographic memories, exquisite hand-eye coordination, and no fear of being on stage supposed to do?

 back to… Table of Contents